billkunghappy/CtrlGen-Interface/README.md

 **1. `--suffix_cap`:** When inserting in a long document, sometimes the suffix can be very long, which might effect the insertion quality.
 Specify this argument to truncate it into a specified token length.
 **2. `--llama_only`:** When specified, only use the language model without the attatched HMM.
 This argument will usually combine with `--llama_insertion`.
 **3. `--llama_insertion`:** When specified, provide the suffix to the language model.
 For Ctrl-G, since HMM will process the suffix, the language model does not see the suffix.
+**4. `--generation_batch_size`:** The number of suggestions to return per GPU.
+Higher generation batch size will lead to better performance.
+(With higher GPU memory usages)

 ---